Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ### The landing page image

 - The landing page consists of an appealing comic book style image of two skeletons looking over a cathedral at night.
-Next to the image is a h2 text block giving the user the businesses unique selling point.
+Next to the image is a h2 text block, that provides the user with the businesses unique selling point.
 The image will appeal to the younger member of the family while the text gives the parents (guardians) the sales pitch.

 ![Landing page](documentation/images/main-page.png)

+- A colour gradient is used in the first section and this gradient is mirrored further down the page in the map section.
+The mirrored gradients complement each other and frame the tour cards between.

 ### Tour Description

 - The tour description section will allow the user to see that this is a fun, entertaining tour, presented by knowledgeable, comedic guides that has a strong Cork manner.
 - The "meet your guides" section will give a better insight into two of the companies guides.
 - This section has a transition when moving from mobile to larger screens.
 The two cards turn horizontal on larger screens and move in from the left.

 ![Tour Description](documentation/images/Tour-Description.png)

 - These sections are cards (image and text containers) with a drop shadow.
 The drop shadow effect gives a dynamic feel to the site.

 ![cards](documentation/images/flex-display-mobile-on-left.png)

 - The Route section, will emphasis that this is an 18th century period tour.
 Giving the user a visual idea of the layout of the city

 ![Route on 18th century map](documentation/images/Route-on-18th-century-map.png)

 ### Call to Action

 The last section on the main page is the "Get in Touch" or call to action.
 It gives a prompt to "Get in Touch" and contains a "Book Now" button.
-As described earlier in the mapping paragraph, this button empowers the user as it is moving them forward.
+As described earlier in the mapping paragraph, this button empowers the user.
+Moving them forward.

 ![Call to Action](documentation/images/Get-in-Touch-section.png)